cloudmine/CloudMineSDK-CSharp/docs/4_Files/2_Delete.md

 ### Deleting multiple objects

-Deleting multiple objects is done in the same way except the DeleteObjects method is leveraged with an array or list of keys to be deleted.
+Deleting multiple objects is done in the same way except the `DeleteObjects` method is leveraged with a list of ID to be deleted.

 ```csharp
 Task<CMObjectResponse> delResponse =